cudmore/pie-analysis/video-player/readme.md

  - [fixed] Has some problems when it reaches end of file.
  - [fixed] Resizing window will sometimes cause a crash.
+ - Check that avconv (used by PiE server on Pi) always generates valid mp4 files.
+See [here](https://trac.ffmpeg.org/ticket/7365).
+In at least one file, getting errors like 'Invalid NAL unit size' and 'Error splitting the input into NAL'.
+Maybe save original .h264 on Pi so we can convert later if neccessary.

 ## To Do

  - Implement 2nd layer of random chunks with 'pieces'.